jkariscodes/my-demo-website/README.md

        production.
 [Reference](https://docs.djangoproject.com/en/4.0/howto/deployment/checklist/#debug)
   5. Run the docker services for this project using compose in development environment.
      ```
-     docker compose -f docker-compose-dev.yml up
+     make runserver-dev
      ```
-     OR to run in a detached mode (without seeing the logs) .ie. in the background
-     ```
-     docker compose -f docker-compose-dev.yml up -d
-     ```
   6. Run the docker services for this project using compose in production environment.
      ```
-     docker compose -f docker-compose-prod.yml up
+     make runserver
      ```
-     OR to run in a detached mode (without seeing the logs) .ie. in the background
-     ```
-     docker compose -f docker-compose-prod.yml up -d
-     ```
   7. Propagate models into your database schema using the [migrate command](https://docs.djangoproject.com/en/4.0/ref/django-admin/#migrate).
 Note that this command is being run inside the docker web container.
 Refer for more on [exec docker command](https://docs.docker.com/engine/reference/commandline/compose_exec/).
      ```
-     docker compose -f docker-compose-dev.yml exec web python manage.py migrate
+     make migrate-dev
      ```
      similarly, in production
      ```
-     docker compose -f docker-compose-dev.yml exec web python manage.py migrate
+     make migrate
      ```
-  8. To check the logs you can make use of ``docker compose -f docker-compose-dev.yml logs`` or ``docker compose -f docker-compose-dev.yml logs -f`` to continue watching the log file and its print out.
+  8. To check the logs you can make use of ``make logs-dev`` or ``make logs`` to continue watching the log file and its print out.
   9. In development, access the website in (HTTP) http://localhost:8000 while in production, (HTTPS) https://localhost

   ## Usage